Stability and convergence of in time approximations of hyperbolic elastodynamics via stepwise minimization: Stability

-Next, we refine this in Lemma~\ref{thm:E-noncovexity}, which is crucial here: By interpolation and using \eqref{as:E2-unif-convex}, the $W^{2,2}$-uniform convexity of $E_2$, we can estimate the non-convexity of $E$ in terms of $L^2$ distance only.
-This will play a crucial role in the stability estimate of \Cref{thm:stability-solid}.
+In case no stabilizer is considered the argument needs to be refined, which is done by Lemma~\ref{thm:E-noncovexityii}: By interpolation and using \eqref{as:E2-unif-convex}, the $W^{2,2}$-uniform convexity of $E_2$, we can estimate the non-convexity of $E$ in terms of $L^2$ distance only.